enisdenjo/graphql-ws/PROTOCOL.md

 Direction: **Client -> Server**

 Indicates that the client wants to establish a connection within the existing socket.
-This connection is **not** the actual WebSocket communication channel, but is rather a frame within it asking the server to allow future subscription operation requests.
+This connection is **not** the actual WebSocket communication channel, but is rather a frame within it asking the server to allow future operation requests.

 The client can specify additional `connectionParams` which are sent through the `payload` field in the outgoing message.